 “I...
 I’d better not say this to you now...”
 Inseong whispered.
-“But, like in most of the scary stories, you can guess how it ends.”
+“But, like in most of scary stories, you can guess its ending.”

 “Rose or thorns...”
 I muttered, unconsciously changing the topic.
-“Rose or thorns... what is the meaning of it?
+“Rose or thorns... what’s the meaning of it?
 Rose has spikes, thorns don’t have flowers.
 What the heck?”

 All of a sudden Youjin’s face turned white.